rajoriyadaksh0/Scanner_nmap/README.md

-# ⚡ ShadowSweep — Command-line Host & Port Recon Toolkit
+# ⚡ Scanner — Command-line Host & Port Recon Toolkit

-ShadowSweep is a sleek wrapper over `python-nmap` that brings fast host discovery, customizable scan profiles, and pretty terminal output together.
+Scanner is a sleek wrapper over `python-nmap` that brings fast host discovery, customizable scan profiles, and pretty terminal output together.
 Point it at any IP or domain, toggle the scan flavors you need, and ShadowSweep turns the raw `nmap` output into a neat, timestamped report you can read or export.

 ---